ICE-V-Wireless/ICE-V-Wireless/python/README.md

 ### Write PSRAM Init

 Writes data from <file> to the SPIFFS filesystem for loading at powerup into the 8MB PSRAM on the board starting at address ADDR.
-At this time file length is limited to the free SRAM in the ESP32C3 which is about 200kB.
+At this time the file length is limited to roughly the free space in the SPIFFS filesystem which is about 560kB.

 ```
 send_c3usb.py --ps_in=ADDR <file>